reimagined/resolve/docs/authentication-and-authorization.md

 ## Using 3rd-Party Auth Services

-You can implement authentication via 3rd-party services in the same way, in which you implement local authentication.
+You can implement authentication via 3rd-party services similarly to how you implement local authentication.
 To implement authentication for a particular service, use corresponding Passport modules, for example, **passport-google** or **passport-facebook**.

-## Making Your Own User Registry
+## Storing a User Registry in the Application

-You can use the standard event sourcing approach to implement your own user registry.
+You can use the standard event sourcing approach to implement a user registry.
 This is useful in the following cases:

 - You prefer to store a user registry in your application without the help of third-party services.
 - You use a third-party authentication service but need to store additional information that is not provided by this service (for example, roles or permissions).